marb61a/Course-Notes/Testing/Tools/Postman/Postman: The Complete Guide - REST API Testing.md

     - Requests cannot be saved by themselves
       - Instead collections of requests can be saved
       - These requests can be renamed to make it easier to maintain them
-    - Uhsaved changes will have an orange marker to tell the user that they need to be saved
+    - Unsaved changes will have an orange marker to tell the user that they need to be saved
     - The drop down list of HTTP methods has a list of all available methods
       - The most regularly used request methods are GET, POST, PUT, DELETE and PATCH
     - Using the POST request will activate the body tab